mcfdn/mcfdn.github.io/_posts/2013-09-24-implement-jsonserializable-to-control-how-objects-are-serialized-into-json.md

 status: publish
 published: true
 title: Implement JsonSerializable to control how objects are serialised into JSON
+description: I assumed that json_encode would make use of PHP's __toString() magic method, giving me the ability to manage how my object is processed.
+Turns out it doesn't
 author: James
 author_login: James
 author_email: james@jamesmcfadden.co.uk